grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 second-version-draft.md
-Last modified: Sat Oct 01, 2022  12:03PM
+Last modified: Sat Oct 01, 2022  05:05PM

-# Subworld Short Story #1 -- Second version
+# Subworld Short Story #1 -- Second version, draft

-[//]: # (Think of the story as a sculpture.)

-[//]: # (When reviewing: make sure you are staying in Cassandras ears.
-Dont slip into telling whats happening, describe it via sound.)

 A cup of coffee appeared in the empty space before her eyes suspended from thick fingertips by the rim of the cup.
 The skin on those fingers was dry and cracked around thick callouses, and each crack was lined in black.
 The cup was made of stamped and rolled metal, the outside coated in a dipped rubber.
 The rubber coating was also cracked and worn away in places much like the fingers above.